-- If a student chooses to complete multiple graduate programs - If a student withdraws from a graduate program, in good standing, and chooses to return to begin a different graduate program - If a student is readmitted after going through the Reinstatement Process (see page 147)
+- If a student chooses to complete multiple graduate programs - If a student withdraws from a graduate program, in good standing, - and chooses to return to begin a different graduate program - \bullet If a student is readmitted after going through the Reinstatement Process (see page 149)

-Additionally, upon approval of the Program Chair, up to eight hours of graduate credit may be transferred into any graduate program.
-Such transferred graduate credit, whether from Franklin University or another institution, will not be calculated in the graduate student's new GPA.
+Additionally, upon approval of the Program Chair, up to twelve hours of graduate credit may be transferred into any graduate program.
+Such transferred graduate credit, whether from Franklin University (8 credits) or another institution (12 credits), will not be calculated in the graduate student's new GPA.